andreibel/middleProjectBistro_16/README.md

 ---

 ## ✉️ Author
-Created by **Andrei Beloziorove, Asaf Eliahu, Aviv Per and shay Gonen**
+Created by **Andrei Beloziorove, Asaf Eliyahu, Aviv Peer and Shay Gonen**
 Developed as part of the courses Software Engineering Methods, Introduction to Software Testing, and Human–Computer Interaction
 Software Engineering Students – Braude College